mattrussi/gitlab-com-runbooks/docs/cloudflare/README.md

 Whatever it is.
 Create an issue [**in the Firewall tracker**](https://gitlab.com/gitlab-com/gl-infra/cloudflare-firewall/-/issues) first and link it to the relevant issues.
 This firewall tracker is used to keep track of existing rules.
 This applies to all rules, regardless of how they are managed.

 Next decide whether:

-* Is it a redirect or changing a caching policy?
+- Is it a redirect or changing a caching policy?
 Use page rules.
 Afterwards add an entry in the [`page_rules.json`](https://ops.gitlab.net/gitlab-com/gl-infra/cloudflare-audit-log/-/blob/cloudflare_import/page_rules.json) in the `cloudflare_import` and MR it as described [here](https://ops.gitlab.net/gitlab-com/gl-infra/cloudflare-audit-log#how-do-i-apply-a-cloudflare-change-then)
-* Is it a bulk allow of IP addresses for internal customers?
+- Is it a bulk allow of IP addresses for internal customers?
 Use [cf_allowlists].
-* Is it anything else?
+- Is it anything else?
 Use WAF Rules added via the firwall tracker and web UI.

-### Quick reference: WAF Rules:
+### Quick reference: WAF Rules

 **Temporary rules are subject to automatic expiration!** See [managing traffic](managing-traffic.md) for details.